sandokim/SoSC/README.md

 All models are trained with 3 input images.

+On the DTU dataset, the background of these scenes is a white table or a black background, which has few textures.
+As mentioned in RegNeRF we mask the background during inference to avoid background bias.

 ### For depth maps, the ground truth is the output of the Monodepth model.